chipsalliance/caliptra-sw/rom/dev/README.md

 - On failure, a non-zero status code will be reported in the `CPTRA_FW_ERROR_NON_FATAL` register

 ![DATA FROM MBOX FLOW](doc/svg/data-from-mbox.svg)

+Following is the sequence of steps that are performed to download the firmware image into the mailbox in ACTIVE mode.

+- On receiving the RI_DOWNLOAD_FIRMWARE mailbox command, set the Recovery Interface (aka RI) PROT_CAP register [Byte11:Bit3] to 1 ('Flashless boot').
+- Set the RI DEVICE_STATUS register Byte0 to 0x3 ('Recovery mode - ready to accept recovery image').
+- Set the RI DEVICE_STATUS register Byte[2:3] to 0x12 ('Recovery Reason Codes' 0x12 = 0 Flashless/Streaming Boot (FSB)).
+- Set the RI RECOVERY_STATUS register [Byte0:Bit[3:0]] to 0x1 ('Awaiting recovery image') and [Byte0:Bit[7:4]] to 0 (Recovery image index).
+- Loop on the 'payload_available' signal for the firmware image details to be available.
+- Read the image size from RI INDIRECT_FIFO_CTRL register Byte[2:5].
+Image size in DWORDs.
+- Initiate image download from the recovery interface to the mailbox sram:
+  - Write the payload length to the DMA widget 'Byte Count' register.
+  - Write the block size with a value of 256 to the DMA widget 'Block Size' register.
+  - Write the source address to the DMA widget 'Source Address - Low' and 'Source Address - High' registers.
+  - Acquire the mailbox lock.
+  - Write DMA widget 'Control' register.
+    - Bits[17:16] (Read Route) - 0x1 (AXI RD -> Mailbox)
+    - Set Bit20 (Read Addr fixed).
+    - Set Bit0 (GO)
+  - Read DMA widget 'Status0' register in a loop till Status0.Busy=0 and Status0.Error=0
+  - Image is downloaded into mailbox sram.
+  - Loop on "image_activated" signal to wait for processing the image.
+  - Set RI RECOVERY_STATUS register [Byte0:Bit[0:3]] to 0x2 "Booting recovery image".
+  - Validate the image per the [Image Validation Process](#firmware-image-validation-process).
+  - Once validated, set the RECOVERY_CTRL Byte2 to 0xFF.
+  - Release the mailbox lock.

 ### Image validation